 For almost 30 years the local Shanghai beer market was dominated by the omnipresent U.B. (友啤) beer brand.
 Its original creator was the Shanghai Union-Brauerei AG, incorporated 1912 by the German company Schwarzkopf & Co from Tsingtau (now Qingdao).
 After the Great War in 1918 a previously minor Norwegian shareholder, Mr. Frithjof Hoehnke, took over the business and renamed it to Aktieselskabet Union Bryggeri or Scandinavian Brewery Co.
 Ltd in English.
 In 1931 the company was once more reorganized under the name of Union Brewery Ltd. and prominent new investors such as the wine & spirits merchants Caldbeck, MacGregor & Co. as well as the famous Sassoon Group joined the enterprise.

-With the new capital raised U.B. immediately contracted the prolific Hungarian art deco architect László Hudec to design a new brewery building.
+With the new capital raised U.B. soon contracted the prolific Hungarian art deco architect László Hudec to design a new brewery building.

-The factory, which still stands today along Suzhou Creek, was completed in May 1933, and boasted being the biggest beer producer in the Far-East containing 11,100 square-meters of plot area and 28,800 square-meters of building area.
+The factory, parts of which still stand today along Suzhou Creek, was opened in 1936 and boasted being the biggest beer producer in the Far-East containing 11,100 square-meters of plot area and 28,800 square-meters of building area.
 Its capacity was claimed to be 1 mil cases per year.

 Following the foundation of the People's Republic of China in 1949, new government regulations were introduced the next year which increased taxes, restricted currency exchanges and banned redundancies.
 The brewery was forced to reduce its prices by 17 per cent and lost $4 mil annually.